Directors’ Duties in Australia

 Duty to prevent insolvent trading

 The duty of a director to prevent insolvent trading is probably the most important of all duties.
-Under s 588G of the Corporations Act, a director breaches the duty if they do not prevent their company from incurring a debt whilst insolvent, or whilst there are reasonable grounds to assume that the company is likely to be insolvent.
+Under section 588G of the Corporations Act, a director breaches the duty if they do not prevent their company from incurring a debt whilst insolvent, or whilst there are reasonable grounds to assume that the company is likely to be insolvent.

 What is a debt?
 A debt generally means an obligation to pay another person or entity a sum of money.